About ETHPAR

 Block interval is a long wait (12 seconds).

-It does not tafie 12 seconds to produce a block.
+It does not take 12 seconds to produce a block.
 Communication delays are the issue.

 Sophisticated block building with MEV auctions cause delays.